PDXChinese/pdxchinese.github.io/_pages/dragon.md

 [Lan Su Chinese Garden](https://lansugarden.org/) – Immersive Cultural Experiences (10am-6:30pm)
 Various Locations - Traditional Chinese Tong and Association Open House (1-4pm)

+**Parking**

+SmartPark Garages @ Naito & Davis - Open 24/7 - 33 NW Davis St
+Rate: $2/hour, $7 all day

+**Security**

+The Portland Police Bureau will have a table on-site and officers patrolling the area on bikes.

 Join us in revitalizing Chinatown and celebrating its rich cultural heritage.
 Let’s come together to make this an unforgettable event and establish a new annual tradition!

 **Sign Up:**